Wunkolo/qreverse/README.md

 		i += 2;
 	}

-	// Everything else that we can not do a 4-byte bswap on, we swap normally
-	// Naive swaps
-	for( ; i < Count/2 ; ++i)
+	// Once we've depleted all of our chunk-swapping methods, we swap normally for( ; i < Count/2 ; ++i)
 	{
 		// Exchange the upper and lower element as we work our